Chord Sobolev inequalities: Introduction

 where the optimal constant is given by $\sigma_0=\frac{d}{d\alpha}|_{\alpha=0}\alpha\sigma_{n,\alpha}-n\omega_n\Gamma^{\prime}(1)$.
 Equality holds if and only if $f$ is a constant multiple of the characteristic function of a ball. \end{ThmC}

-The normalization $\|f\|_1=1$ is not essential in Theorem C; a more general form is given in Section \ref{log Sob ineq}.
-Moreover, the right-hand side of \eqref{log} admits a geometric interpretation in terms of the dual mixed volume $\tilde{V}_{\log}(B^n,\rR_0 f)$.
-This interpretation is established in Section \ref{log Sob ineq}, while the notion of $\tilde{V}_{\log}$ is introduced in Section \ref{dmv}.
-Here $\rR_0 f$ denotes the functional $0$-th radial mean body of $f$.
-Haddad and Ludwig \cite{HL3} also use the notation $\Raf$ for the functional $\alpha$-th radial mean body.
-We use the same notation for an $L^1$-extension to keep the notation simple, even though their definition is slightly different.
-For further discussion, see Section \ref{rdm-fcn}.
+The normalization $\|f\|_1=1$ is not essential in Theorem C; a general form is given in Section \ref{log Sob ineq}.
+Moreover, the right-hand side of \eqref{log} admits a geometric interpretation via dual mixed volumes.
+For further discussion, see Sections \ref{rdm-fcn}--\ref{log Sob ineq}.